david8862/keras-YOLOv3-model-set/inference/README.md

         && make -j4
 ```
 If you want to do cross compile for ARM platform, "CMAKE_TOOLCHAIN_FILE" should be specified

-"MNN_BUILD_QUANTOOLS" and "MNN_BUILD_CONVERTER" are for enabling MNN Quantization tool and MNN model converter
+"MNN_BUILD_QUANTOOLS" is for enabling MNN Quantization tool

+"MNN_BUILD_CONVERTER" is for enabling MNN model converter

+"MNN_BUILD_BENCHMARK" is for enabling on-device inference benchmark tool

 "MNN_BUILD_TRAIN" related are for enabling MNN training tools